 The Pace Council for Civic Values (PCCV) is a student board at the Pace Center that seeks to promote a culture of active citizenship at Princeton University.
-The Pace Council offers advising and leadership training for students in civic engagement groups, administers the Pace Center Civic Engagement Fund and organizes campus-wide civic engagement events and initiatives.
+The Pace Council offers advising and leadership training for students in civic engagement groups and organizes campus-wide civic engagement events and initiatives.

 Use the links to the left for funding and student group recognition, read more about the Pace Partners program and find out answers to some frequently asked questions about the PCCV and the Pace Center in the Student Leader Guide.

 Check out Sympoh's awesome video about their spring break trip to several Boys and Girls clubs in Virginia!
 Sympoh taught at-risk kids how to breakdance to build both their confidence and their creativity.
 This trip was partially funded by the Pace Center Civic Engagement Fund.